ucbi/uniform/guides/howtos/Building Files from EEx Templates.md

 This is an ideal scenario for using an [EEx](https://hexdocs.pm/eex/EEx.html) template.
 Below are the steps to create `runtime.exs` with an EEx template.

-## Step 1: Set the template directory in your Plan module
+## Step 1: Set the template directory in your Blueprint module

 ```
-defmodule MyApp.Eject.Plan do
+defmodule MyApp.Eject.Blueprint do
-  use Eject.Plan, templates: "lib/eject/templates"
+  use Eject.Blueprint, templates: "lib/eject/templates"
 ```

 ## Step 2: Add the EEx file in the correct relative path